-Islamic Development Bank Institute hosts lecture on prize-winning ‘Cash Waqf linked Sukuk’ developed by Indonesian Finance Ministry
+Islamic Development Bank Institute Hosts Lecture on Prize-Winning ‘Cash Waqf Linked Sukuk’ Developed by Indonesian Finance Ministry

 Earlier, Dr. Sami Al-Suwailem, the Acting Director General of IsDBI, congratulated the Ministry of Finance of Indonesia for the innovative CWLS, which he said has the potential to be emulated and scaled up in other IsDB Member Countries and beyond.
 Dr. Al-Suwailem emphasized that the Ministry of Finance deserved the IsDB Prize award it received, given the value and impact of the CWLS.

 The IsDB Prize for Impactful Achievement in Islamic Economics rewards outstanding achievements in development solutions and knowledge contribution.
 Nominations are now open for the 2024 prize cycle for the Knowledge Contribution category which offers US$ 50,000 (first prize), US$ 30,000 (second prize), and US$ 20,000 (third prize).
-More information is available on IsDB Prize website.
+More information is available on IsDB Prize website (https://prize.IsDBInstitute.org/).Distributed by APO Group on behalf of Islamic Development Bank Institute (IsDBI).

 Media contact: